ChiekoN/yolov3_opencv/README.md

 Before you run this command, you need to prepare image files you want to try out.
 It's possible to specify multiple image files.
 If you do so, it performs object detection on each image file in a row.

-When you run this program, the image with the bounding boxes is shown in the window, and you can see the result.
+When you run this program, the image with bounding boxes is shown in the window, and you can see the result.
 To close the output image, you need to put the mouse pointer on the window and press any key.
 If you specify multiple image files, the output images are shown one by one.

 You can set the confidence threshold and IoU threshold for Non-max supression: